eafq78/Neptune-4MAX/README.md

 # Neptune-4MAX
+11/9/23 UPDATE
+Please FIRST update the Orca to 1.8 beta2 comes with settings ready, just set the Y max acceleration to 3000 and make the calibrations. and update the firmware machine/screen (.34 or the latest .43 works fine solve all the issues) if you can't find it ask to costumer support or in elegoo official discord channel
+Pressure advance try 0.03 for PLA+ and 0.6mm  nozzle it almost always works 0.02 though.

 How to set up the Elegoo Neptune 4MAX with Orca Slicer I get one issue with hard homing
 I change my X&Y stepper sensitivity on  printer.cfg  look for driver_SGTHRS: